1. Discuss what legal issues you can agree on

 - dividing property if you're in a common-law relationship

-You can also say what happens if one of you doesn't follow your agreement.
-For example, your agreement could say you and your partner have to first try mediation or parenting coordination to work out your issues before going to court.
+You can also discuss what happens if one of you doesn't follow your agreement.
+For example, you may decide that you and your partner have to first try or to work out your issues before going to court.